Evolution strategy: Methods

-Evolution strategies use natural problem-dependent representations, so problem space and search space are identical.
+Evolution strategies were developed for numerical optimization and are therefore based on a vector of continuous decision variables.
+For discrete values, suitable rounding methods or appropriately adapted mutations can be used for integers.
+Consequently, in many ES applications, the problem space and the search space are identical.
+Such a direct representation is not possible, for example, in many combinatorial applications such as scheduling, where appropriately modified variants of evolutionary strategies are used.
 In common with evolutionary algorithms, the operators are applied in a loop.
 An iteration of the loop is called a generation.
 The sequence of generations is continued until a termination criterion is met.

 The special feature of the ES is the self-adaptation of mutation step sizes and the coevolution associated with it.
 The ES is briefly presented using the standard form, pointing out that there are many variants.
 The real-valued chromosome contains, in addition to the $n$ decision variables, $n'$ mutation step sizes ${\sigma}_j$, where: $1\leq j\leq n'\leq n$.
 Often one mutation step size is used for all decision variables or each has its own step size.
 Mate selection to produce $\lambda$ offspring is random, i.e. independent of fitness.
 First, new mutation step sizes are generated per mating by intermediate recombination of the parental ${\sigma }_{j}$ with subsequent mutation as follows: